Luos-io/Documentation/tutorials/luos-and-tools/bootloader.md

+---
+custom_edit_url: null
+---

 # Bootloader

 In this tutorial, you will learn to use the bootloader feature offered by Luos technology.

 The setup is simple and is composed of two l0 boards (see [boards](/docs/tutorials/demo-boards/luos-demo-boards) for further information on boards we are using).
 These boards are chained following rules described in [hardware considerations](/docs/hardware-consideration/hardware-consideration).